Have you been wondering what kind of grow light you need for that indoor growing adventure you want to start so bad?

-This is an upgrade to the standard 300W & 600W GalaxyHydro models, they come equipped with everything from the previous generation, some notable upgrades and a great price!
-The 300W (actual wattage is 125W) and 600W (actually 250W) are affordable and introduce white LEDs that output natural light at 3000K color temperature.
-They utilize 5W chips and 120° lenses.
+This is an upgrade to the standard 600W GalaxyHydro model, and comes equipped with everything from the previous generation along with some notable upgrades and a great price!
+The 600W (actually 250W) is affordable and introduces white LEDs that output natural light at 3000K color temperature.
+It utilizes 5W chips and 120° lenses.

 Until recently Roleadro was offering COB fixtures using CREE’s CXA chips, but they seem to have discontinued the practice.

 They now offer the standard generic COBS with a broad white 3000K spectrum.
 It may not be the most efficient “chip on board”, but it certainly does provide the light output necessary for growing light intensive crops with an actual power consumption of 200W (the 400W model) and 400W (the 800W model).